-The Pilot-T scheme is targeted towards projects in the interface between transport and ICT technologies.
-In a Pilot-T project, a company cooperates with other entities to generate new knowledge or to use existing knowledge in new ways or areas.
-The objective is to accelerate the application of effective solutions by developing and testing/piloting technologies and business models with the potential to enhance the transport system of tomorrow by increasing mobility, improved safety and security, and reducing emissions.
+The purpose of this call for proposals for Pilot-T projects is to accelerate the application of novel, smart mobility solutions by developing and testing/piloting technologies and business models with the potential to enhance the transport system of tomorrow by increasing mobility, improving safety and security, and reducing emissions.

 About the call for proposals